What is the main source of law authorising this entity form?

 Other particularities

-Under Colombian law, an S.A can enter into any kind of international restructuring transactions.
+Under Colombian law, an S.A. can enter any kind of international restructuring transactions.
 Such transactions must comply with some legal requirements in Colombia.

 The S.A. can be listed or publicly held.